 Cath Beynon

 Cath Beynon, an Australian artist whose work celebrates the beauty in the overlooked, has spent much of her career honing her practice in regional New South Wales.
 Recently, she relocated to Melbourne’s Fitzroy, a neighbourhood alive with creative energy.
-Her journey began in the 1980s, with night classes at TAFE, a modest start that evolved into a twenty-five-year practice exhibited in galleries across the country.

 “My practice resists conventional ideas of beauty,” Beynon says.
 “I place these objects—often cast off or unnoticed—centre stage in compositions that balance humour and pathos.”
 Her work bears traces of traditional techniques, studied in homage to the old masters, yet remains resolutely contemporary in its sensitivity and perspective.

 Music is integral to her process.
 Each body of work develops its own soundtrack, shaping the mood of the studio.
-For her most recent series, the Pet Shop Boys provided a playful counterpoint, their songs a reminder of the joy in small, unexpected moments.
+For her most this series, the Pet Shop Boys provided a playful counterpoint, their songs a reminder of the joy in small, unexpected moments.

 Beynon’s art invites viewers to slow down, to see anew the fragile, the ephemeral, and the absurd.
 “My paintings ask for a second glance,” she says, “a moment to find solace in the imperfect.”
 In her hands, still life becomes a meditation—an exploration of how beauty emerges, quietly, from the everyday.